adrienCrosio/IteratifBARKER/README.md

 ### Project setup
-Run ``npm install`` in root and in iteratifBarker-front folder may change to node 10.13.0 cause of angular with graph.js
+Run ``npm install`` in root and in iteratifBarker-front folder We are using node@10.13.0 cause of angular with graph.js

 ## Script
 - ``npm run build`` to compile